About the Next Generation Program (Next Gen) and Its Legacy

-The Next Generation Program is a successor to the very successful Second Century Initiative (2CI), which brought more than 80 new faculty positions to the university between 2011 and 2015.
-Next Gen aims to build strength around core and innovative research and scholarly themes that have strategic importance to the university.
-The initiative adds new faculty strength to maintain our growing scholarly trajectory.
-We aim to recruit a diverse cadre of faculty, to engage with our diverse community of students.
+Next Gen was the successor to the very successful Second Century Initiative (2CI), which brought more than 80 new faculty positions to the university between 2011 and 2015.
+Next Gen’s aim was to build strength around core and innovative research and scholarly themes that have strategic importance to the university – which it did, successfully.
+The initiative added new faculty strength to maintain the university’s growing scholarly trajectory, with a diverse cadre of faculty, to engage with our diverse community of students.

-The programs’ interdisciplinary nature have yielded innovative centers and institutes.
+The programs’ interdisciplinary nature yielded innovative centers and institutes.
 Together, 2CI and Next Gen have brought scholars and researchers in the top of their fields to Georgia State.
 In collaboration with existing Georgia State faculty, they been instrumental in the formation of exciting, impactful research centers and institutes, including the Institute for Biomedical Sciences, the Transcultural Violence and Extremism initiative, the Center for Research into Interpersonal Violence, the Legal Analytics Lab, and more.
 2CI and Next Gen faculty have also continued to bolster centers which existed prior to their arrival, including the Center for Law, Health and Society, and the Neuroscience Institute.